ChicoState/TownHall/VRPS.md

 As a student, I want to incorporate elements in the design that make the product not only useful, but also fun to use (i.e. Confucius, Plato, and Aristotle character pack).

-As a student I want to have the class making eye contact with me to help get over nervousness
+As a student I want to have the ability to talk to subsets of people because sometimes you need to talk to your team and someone else related

-As a Teacher I would like my students to be able to time themselves within the app.
+As a Manager I would like to be able to create groups and smaller chats so that people know who they can talk to about problems they are having.

 As a user, I want to search an entire archive, so that I can find my documents immediately.